-- Plant as many pots as you'd like, making sure to label them as you go. - Gently cover with plastic to retain moisture (remove after seedlings pop up!) - Place pots on tray, pour about 1 inch warm water into the tray beneath the container. - Water should wick up into the seed mix within an hour.
-Drain off any remaining water after an hour. - Add more if necessary.
-Avoid overhead watering on delicate seedlings.
-Better way-when the seed tray starts to feel lighter, it's time to water. - Place in a WARM place-heat mat will help seeds germinate faster
+- Plant as many pots as you'd like - Gently cover with plastic to retain moisture (remove afterer seedlings pop up!) - Place pots on tray, pour about 1⁄2 inch warm water into tray - Water should wick up into the seed mix within an hour.
+Drain off any remaining water after an hour. - Use your built in hydrometer-your finger.
+Is the soil moist?
+Add more if necessary.
+Avoid overhead watering on delicate seedlings. - Place is a WARM place-heat mat or top of refrigerator And then... - Check every day.

-And then..

-- Check every day.
-Every couple days spray with water the top of the soil with water-you shouldn't need to add water at this point.
 Flip over the plastic.
-REMOVE PLASTIC COVER AFTER THE FIRST SEEDLING POPS UP! - When your seeds germinate, you'll see the stem, then the "seed leaves," followed by the "true leaves" - You'll need to continue keeping your seedlings warm (55-60°F night temperature and a 65-70°F day). - They need light.
-16-18 hours/day.
-2-3 INCHES above the seedlings if using traditional fluorescent lights.
-If using LEDs, the distance varies.
-Start at 6 inches and adjust up or down as needed: If the leaves have tan bleached areas or are crunchy, increase the distance; if the plant is leggy, decrease the distance.
-Maintain that optimal distance as the plant grows.
-KEEP THIS DISTANCE THE ENTIRE TIME YOU ARE GROWING YOUR PLANT INDOORS!
+Remove plastic after plants pop up. - When your seeds germinate, you'll see the stem, then the "seed leaves," followed by the "true leaves" - You'll need to continue keeping your seedlings warm (55-60°F night temperature and a 65-70°F day). - They need light.
+12-16 hours of it.
+1-2 INCHES above the seedlings!
+About lighting - Cheap: Cool, white tubes (shop lights)(40 watts) produce light in the blue and yellow-green and are okay for greens & veggie transplants - o can produce healthy, stocky salad greens and vegetable transplants. - More \$\$ full-spectrum fluorescent tubes ("grow lights") produce a balance of warm (red) and cool (blue) light. - \circ $\;$ Thicker stems, better leaf growth, flower production. - Some gardeners use one of each. - LEDs: Cheap \rightarrow expensive

-About lighting

-- Inexpensive: full-spectrum fluorescent tubes ("grow lights") produce a balance of warm (red) and cool (blue) light. - LEDs: Cheap → expensive